imker25/gpsa/ReadMe.md

 }
 ```

-## Internals
+# Geo Math Internals
-The Geografic calculations are done with the  ```haversine formula```  as descripted [here](http://www.movable-type.co.uk/scripts/latlong.html.
+The Geografic calculations are done with the  ```haversine formula```  as descripted [here](http://www.movable-type.co.uk/scripts/latlong.html).
 My Impelemtaion will ignore atitute difference for distance bigger then 33 km, by checking the agular distance to be bigger then 0.3°.
 For smaller distances the program will add the atitute difference using the ```pythagoras theorem```.

 # License

 gpsa is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
-May got some testfiles from [gpxgo](https://github.com/tkrajina/gpxgo/tree/master/test_files)
+May got some testfiles and ideas from [gpxgo](https://github.com/tkrajina/gpxgo/tree/master/test_files)